cloudmailin/docs.cloudmailin.com/content/receiving_email/examples/ruby.md

 ---
-title: Receiving Email with Rails 5
+title: Receiving Email with Ruby and Rails
 skip_erb: true
 ---